Laredo, Texas: Music

 Laredo has been the subject of several songs in popular culture.
 One of the most popular songs is the "Streets of Laredo", originally known as "A Cowboy's Lament" and written by Frank H. Maynard, who lived mostly in Colorado.
 It has been recorded by artists such as Johnny Cash, Marty Robbins, Waylon Jennings, John Cale, Roy Rogers, and Prefab Sprout (who also made a lyrical reference to Laredo in an early song, "Cue Fanfare"), and is even featured in a Charlie's Angels episode ("Pretty Angels all in a Row", season two, episode three).
 On October 28, 1958, in the episode "The Ghost" of the ABC/WB Western series, Sugarfoot, "The Streets of Laredo" is performed by child actor Tommy Rettig.
-Another song is Laredo Tornado from the British rock band ELO.
+Another song is "Laredo Tornado" from the English rock band Electric Light Orchestra.

 The first song on Marty Robbins' 1966 LP The Drifter was "Meet Me Tonight in Laredo".

 From 1959 to 1972, the six-member singing group, The Rondels, were part the musical scene in Laredo.
 Members were Carlos Saenz Landin, Humberto Donovan, Roberto Alonzo, Sammy Ibarra, Joe Lee Vera and Noe Adolfo Esparza.
 With their disbanding, a community member recalls The Rondels "left a large void that will never be forgotten."

+The song Laredo from the indie rock band Band of Horses, contained in their Grammy-nominated album Infinite Arms, was placed at number 28 in Rolling Stone magazine's top 50 songs of 2010.